Susanna Leveson-Gower, Marchioness of Stafford: Marriage and issue

-In 1768, she married as his third wife Granville Leveson-Gower, 1st Marquess of Stafford, then known as The Earl Gower.
+As a young woman, Susanna saw her life's role as first being the best of daughters and then once wed, as the best of wives.
+On 23 May 1768, she married as his third wife Granville Leveson-Gower, 1st Marquess of Stafford, then known as The Earl Gower.
+Susanna was twenty-five and her new husband was more than twenty years older and already had children.
+Despite the age difference, the marriage was happy.
 After her husband was awarded the title of Marquess of Stafford in 1786, she was styled Marchioness of Stafford.

-They lived at Trentham Hall, Staffordshire and had four children:
+They had four children: